 - Chief Medical Residents

-Interns are asked to preference rotations as well as provide their leave preferences.
-The DCTs, MEOs and Roster Manager assign the rotation allocations taking into account preferences, required number of off-site rotations, leave requirements/requests etc. and organisational requirements.
+Interns are asked to preference rotations as well as provide their leave preferences prior to the commencement of the clinical year.
+The DCTs, MEOs and TMO Unit assign the rotations taking into consideration individual preferences, leave requirements/requests and organisational requirements.
 Some interns will undertake Nights or Relieving terms.
+Rotations will be allocated to ensure compliance with the AMC Framework.

 When all rotation allocations have been determined, the site where the majority of terms (i.e. 3 out of 5) will take place and coinciding Term 1 allocation (in most cases) determines the home-base hospital.
 All efforts are made to have Interns commence their internship within their home hospital.